The Telephone Game is played all around the world.

 Photo: Two Girls, Tigray (Ethiopia) by Rod Waddington from Kergunyah, Australia, cc.

 This article was posted on Monday, October 2nd, 2017 at 6:41 pm and is filed under Canada, Countries & Cultures, France, Games Around the World, Malaysia, Mama Lisa, Telephone Game, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply